hzqst/metamod-fallguys/README_FALLGUYS.md

 ```

-//Use 0 to completely deactivated SemiClip
+//Use 0 to completely deactivated semiclip

 g_EntityFuncs.SetEntitySemiClip(pEntity.edict(), 0 );

-//Use 0 to completely deactivated PlayerMove-Only-SemiClip
+//Use 0 to completely deactivated PlayerMove-only-semiclip

 g_EntityFuncs.SetEntityPMSemiClip(pEntity.edict(), 0 );